aurollan/Embedded_C_STM32F3/readme.md

 - 2x Mini USB cable:
 https://www.amazon.fr/gp/product/B00P0GI68M?ref=ppx_pt2_dt_b_prod_image
 ### Why ?
-Because you need one to connect your computer to your microcontroler.
+Because you need one to connect your computer to your microcontroler (USB or ST link).
-And another one if you plan to use FTDI for UART (RS232) communication betweeen your computer and your device.
+And another one if you plan to use FTDI component for UART (RS232) communication betweeen your computer and your device.

 - Bluetooth 2.0:
 https://www.amazon.fr/gp/product/B074GMQ6G3?ref=ppx_pt2_dt_b_prod_image
 ### Why ?
-If you plan to co;;unicate throught bluetooth between your computer and your device.
+If you plan to communicate throught bluetooth between your computer and your device.

 - FTDI:
 https://www.amazon.fr/gp/product/B06ZZ65R3H/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&psc=1
 ### Why ?
-If you plan to use FTDI for UART (RS232) communication between your computer and your device.
-Don't forget to buy a Mini USB cable for this.
+If you plan to use UART communication (RS232) between your computer and your device.
+Don't forget to buy a Mini USB cable for this as mentioned earlier.

 - Male/Male, Male/Female, Female/Female wiring:
 https://www.amazon.fr/dp/B00OR3LWLM/ref=pe_3044141_189395771_TE_3p_dp_1
 ### Why ?
-We need this to connect FTDI (UART), Bluetooth (UART), ITM peripheral (ITM).
+We need this to connect FTDI (UART), Bluetooth (UART), ITM peripheral (ITM) and everything you could need later.

 ## Documentation
 We will rely on this documentation to develop our software.
-It covers your device in detailm we will need it if we face problems.
+It covers your device in detail.
-See Documentation repository :).
+See Documentation repository or link in the "ressources" part.

 ## Why make another embedded development resource ?
 Because a lot of resources use an IDE/Library which hide the complexity and